Quicken is the best-known personal finance software. But is it the best? We put it to the test in our Quicken 2021 Review.

 Personal Capital: This option is great for managing investments, primarily, though you can also use it for some basic budgeting.
 It has a great user interface and an excellent retirement planning tool.

-Mint: This is bit like Quicken’s little brother.
-It’s made by the same company, Intuit, and it’s a free product that offers many of the same features as Quicken, including budgeting and savings goals.
+Mint: This is a bit like Quickens little brother.
+It’s made by the same company, and it’s a free product that offers many of the same features as Quicken, including budgeting and savings goals.
 I like its interface and find it generally less intimidating and cumbersome to set up than Quicken.

 If you really want visibility into every aspect of your financial life all in one place, Quicken may be the best tool for you.
 Yes, other budget and investment tracking tools have similar functions.
 But few have the available tools for debt payoff, balance projections, and long-term planning that Quicken offers.